NMMC Among Nation’s Top Performing Hospitals for Treatment of Heart Attack Patients

 To receive the ACTION Registry Platinum Performance Achievement Award, NMMC has demonstrated sustained achievement in the ACTION Registry for eight consecutive quarters and has performed at the top level of standards for specific performance measures.
 Full participation in the registry engages hospitals in a robust quality improvement process using data to drive improvements in adherence to guideline recommendations and overall quality of care provided to heart attack patients.

-“We have a large, integrated team beginning with Emergency Medical Services, continuing with the Cardiac Catheterization Lab and ending with the cardiac care units—all to serve that one patient having an heart attack—24 hours a day, seven days a week, 365 days a year,” said Amit Gupta, M.D., an interventional cardiologist on NMMC’s medical staff.
+“We have a large, integrated team beginning with Emergency Medical Services, continuing with the Cardiac Catheterization Lab and ending with the cardiac care units—all to serve that one patient having a heart attack—24 hours a day, seven days a week, 365 days a year,” said Joseph Adams, M.D., an interventional cardiologist on NMMC’s medical staff.
 “These dedicated people have earned this award for NMMC and deserve this honor.”

 ACTION Registry empowers health care provider teams to consistently treat heart attack patients according to the most current, science-based guidelines and establishes a national standard for understanding and improving the quality, safety and outcomes of care provided for patients with coronary artery disease, specifically high-risk heart attack patients.

-The American College of Cardiology is a 52,000-member medical society that is the professional home for the entire cardiovascular care team.
-The mission of the College is to transform cardiovascular care and to improve heart health.
+The American College of Cardiology is the professional home for the entire cardiovascular care team.
+The mission of the College and its more than 52,000 members is to transform cardiovascular care and to improve heart health.
 The ACC leads in the formation of health policy, standards and guidelines.
 The College operates national registries to measure and improve care, offers cardiovascular accreditation to hospitals and institutions, provides professional medical education, disseminates cardiovascular research and bestows credentials upon cardiovascular specialists who meet stringent qualifications.
-For more, visit acc.org.
+For more information, visit acc.org.